puppetlabs/puppetlabs-apache/README.md

 ```

 You must set the contexts using `semanage fcontext` instead of `chcon` because Puppet's `file` resources reset the values' context in the database if the resource doesn't specify it.

-### Ubuntu 10.04

-The [`apache::vhost::WSGIImportScript`][] parameter creates a statement inside the virtual host that is unsupported on older versions of Apache, causing it to fail.
-This will be remedied in a future refactoring.

 ### Ubuntu 16.04
 The [`apache::mod::suphp`][] class is untested since repositories are missing compatible packages.